Welcome to the 2019 IAPRD World Congress in Montreal, Canada

-On behalf of the Board of the International Association of Parkinsonism and Related Disorders, it is our pleasure to invite you to join us for an exciting and comprehensive educational program at the upcoming XXIII World Congress on Parkinson’s Disease and Related Disorders to be held 19 – 22 August 2018 in Lyon, France!
+On behalf of the Board of the International Association of Parkinsonism and Related Disorders, it is our pleasure to invite you to join us for the XXIV World Congress on Parkinson’s Disease and Related Disorders to be held 16 – 19 June 2019 in Montreal, Canada!

-The Congress will begin each morning and afternoon with Plenary Sessions providing overviews of the phenomenology, pathophysiology, and current diagnostic and therapeutic strategies of various movement disorders.
-These sessions will be followed by Parallel Tracks, permitting participants to select specific diagnostic or therapeutic areas for more concentrated study.
-A highlight of the Congress will be the Grand Parade of Movement Disorders—an evening video session during which faculty and attendees will showcase the most interesting presentations of movement disorders from around the world.
-Experts will present Skills Workshops—practical sessions on deep brain stimulation surgeries, pump technologies, and botulinum toxin injections—as well as demonstrations on how to examine patients with movement disorders!
+For 3.5 days, our World Congress will highlight new frontiers in clinical management and research, focusing specifically on early diagnosis and disease modification across the spectrum of movement disorders.
+Every morning the Congress will begin with Plenary Sessions that will provide comprehensive overviews of the latest developments in research, as well as current diagnostic and therapeutic strategies for Parkinson disease and movement disorders.
+These sessions will be followed by Parallel Tracks that feature more concentrated study in various areas.
+The Grand Parade of Movement Disorders is an evening video session where faculty and attendees will showcase the most interesting presentations of movement disorders from around the world.
+Skills Workshops will provide practical information on deep brain stimulation, pump technologies, and botulinum toxin injections—as well as demonstrations on how to examine patients with movement disorders!